sublinks/sublinks-js-client/README.md

 // Use caching on this request even if caching is disabled at the client level const person2 = await clientNoCache.getPersonDetails({username:'bob@example.com'}, {useCache: true, cacheTime: 120})

+// Flush the cache
+client.cache.flush()

+// Delete a key from the cache client.cache.del('getSite')

+// Delete a key pattern from the cache client.cache.del('getModlog*')

+// Delete any keys from the cache older than the max age.
+With no parameter specified, will use the `cacheTime` value specified at client instantiation time.
+Can also specify a custom max age, in seconds, to flush keys older than that.

+client.cache.housekeep()    // Use class-level max age
+client.cache.housekeep(600) // Delete items older than 60 seconds

 ```